What tax rates apply to me?

 You are allowed to deduct any allowable expenses that you have incurred in the course of your employment in arriving at your taxable employment income.
 That might include certain travel expenses and the expenses of using your own car for business purposes.

-We explain the tax rates that apply to your taxable employment income in the 'tax essentials' section of the website.
+We explain the tax rates that apply to your taxable employment income in the tax essentials section.